Frequently Asked Questions

 If you have reported more than one score to INSEAD, the Admissions Committee will still consider the full history of your GMAT attempts, but will place the greatest weight on the highest score you achieved.
 Also, if you have obtained a satisfactory percentile in one section of the test but a lower percentile in the other, and vice versa in a second test, the Admissions Committee may consider that you have reached a sufficient level overall, provided the second test does not show too significant a drop in the lower element.

-Your GMAT score is valid for five years.
+Your GMAT score is valid for five years prior to application deadline.

 No. We will review your application only when all elements of the application package have been received, including your GMAT score.
 You can take the GMAT up until the day of the Admissions deadline but you would need to provide us with a copy of your 'Unofficial Score Report' (to be uploaded as part of the supporting documents).

 As of June 2012, the GMAT test includes an Integrated Reasoning (IR) section, which is designed to measure a test taker’s ability to evaluate information presented in new formats and from multiple sources.
 When taking the GMAT test, you should aim for achieving an IR score of 6 or above.

 Yes, assuming your test results are still valid (five years from the date of test to application deadline), INSEAD will accept them.

 You can visit mba.com for more detailed information on the exam.

 In countries where the GMAT test is not offered, we will accept a GRE test instead.
 Similarly, a GRE test is acceptable for prospective students looking to follow the Dual Degree path.
 A score above 85% for the quantitative and verbal sections of the GRE is highly recommended.
 The ETS code to report the score to INSEAD is 0970 and the score is valid for five years.